Leomar-White/Adjusted-Mortality-Rate-Calculator/README.md

 <h1> Mortality Rate Calculator - US Census API</h1>

 <h2>Description</h2>
-This project calculates crude and age-adjusted mortality rates for Florida to support visualization on a Tableau dashboard.
-Using Tidyverse packages in R, mortality data from an Excel flat file was cleaned and reshaped, then merged with population estimates from the U.S. Census for accurate rate calculations.
+This project calculates injury mortality rates adjusted by sex, race, and ethnicity for Florida to support visualization on a Tableau dashboard.
+Using Tidyverse packages in R, mortality data from an Excel flat file were cleaned and reshaped, then merged with population estimates from the U.S. Census for accurate rate calculations.
 <br />